RubenTipparach/high-frontier-fan-game/README.md

 ## Credits

-High Frontier is © Phil Eklund / Sierra Madre Games.
+High Frontier is © Phil Eklund / Ion game Design.
 This repository is a fan project for personal play and learning, distributed under no license that would suggest ownership of the game's design.
 If the publisher requests takedown, this repo will be removed.